Hem810/mediedge/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.115-009688?style=flat-square&logo=fastapi&logoColor=white)](https://fastapi.tiangolo.com/)
 [![Ollama](https://img.shields.io/badge/Ollama-Gemma_4-000000?style=flat-square)](https://ollama.com)

-🎬 **[Watch the 3-minute demo](#)** &nbsp;·&nbsp; 📄 **[Read the writeup](docs/KAGGLE_WRITEUP.md)** &nbsp;·&nbsp; 🏗️ **[Architecture](docs/ARCHITECTURE.md)** &nbsp;·&nbsp; 🚀 **[Deploy](docs/DEPLOY.md)**
+🎬 **[Watch the 3-minute demo](https://youtu.be/BhsvpntCbnE)** &nbsp;·&nbsp; 📄 **[Read the writeup](docs/KAGGLE_WRITEUP.md)** &nbsp;·&nbsp; 🏗️ **[Architecture](docs/ARCHITECTURE.md)** &nbsp;·&nbsp;

 </div>

 ---

-## The 10:30 PM problem
+## The 10:30 PM Problem

-It's ten-thirty at night, in a village in Rajasthan.
-A two-year-old girl named Pari has had fever for three days.
-The only person who can help is an ASHA worker — she has a Class 12 education, three months of training, and a paper booklet from 2018.
-The nearest doctor is fourteen kilometres away.
-The cell tower has been out since the morning rain.
+It is 10:30 PM in Bissau, a village in Jhunjhunu district, Rajasthan.
+A one year old boy named Rahul has had a fever for three days.
+His mother walks 400 metres to the small concrete house where Sushma , the village's ASHA (Accredited Social Health Activist) worker, lives.

-She has to decide, by herself, in the next thirty seconds, whether Pari needs to travel that distance tonight.
+She has a Class 12 education, three months of community health training, and a paper booklet from 2018.
+She has no doctor on call.
+The nearest Community Health Centre is 14.5 km away.
+The cell tower three villages over has been out since the morning rain.

-This decision plays out **roughly thirteen million times every week** across rural India.
-Get it wrong by under-referring and a child dies of pneumonia.
-Get it wrong by over-referring and a daily-wage family loses an entire week's income.
+She has to decide, by herself, in the next thirty seconds, whether Rahul needs to travel that 14.5 km tonight.

-There are nine hundred thousand ASHA workers like her.
-None of them have AI in their hands.
+This decision plays out **roughly 13 million times every week** across rural India.
+Get it wrong by under referring and a child dies of pneumonia.
+Get it wrong by over referring and a daily wage family loses an entire week's income.

 **Until now.**

 ---

 ## What it does